flancian/garden/agora chapter.md

 Second of all, I procrastinated a bit on starting to go through comments due to a pretty irrational sense of fear that the chapter was unreadable/unrepairable.
 I think it turns out there's plenty to be saved and repurposed for the final draft :) I'm also happy that I took some days off work, as it is indeed the time to dedicate real time to this project in a relatively uninterrupted way.

+--

+I wonder if anagora.org supports rulers yet or I just dreamt it?

+--==